 Pro-Vice Chancellor for Innovation at the University of Oxford and the Head of Impact and Innovation in the Nuffield Department of Clinical Medicine.
 He is also a Professor of Translational Medicine.

 Chas Bountra, PhD

-Prior to coming back to Oxford in 2008, Chas was Vice President and Head of Biology at GlaxoSmithKline.
-He was involved in the identification of >40 clinical candidates for many gastro-intestinal, inflammatory and neuro-psychiatric diseases.
-More than 20 of these molecules progressed into patient studies and >5 of these delivered successful “Proof of Concept” data and hence progressed into late stage development.
-He was involved in the launch and development of the first treatment for Irritable Bowel Syndrome (Alosetron) and was the first to show that neurokinin NK1 antagonists are anti-emetic in preclinical and clinical studies.
+Before returning to Oxford in 2008, Chas held the position of Vice President and Head of Biology at GlaxoSmithKline.
+His contributions included identifying over 40 clinical candidates for various gastro-intestinal, inflammatory, and neuro-psychiatric diseases.
+More than 20 of these molecules progressed into patient studies, with several achieving successful “Proof of Concept” data and advancing to late-stage development.
+Chas played a pivotal role in launching and developing the first treatment for Irritable Bowel Syndrome (Alosetron) and demonstrating the anti-emetic properties of neurokinin NK1 antagonists in preclinical and clinical studies.

 Ethnic Prevalence of Angiotensin-Converting Enzyme Deletion (D) Polymorphism and COVID-19 Risk: Rationale for Use of Angiotensin-Converting Enzyme Inhibitors/Angiotensin Receptor Blockers.